CNC Turning Services

 CNC Turning can create components to the most accurate and rigorous of designs.
 The process leaves an outstanding surface finish that sometimes requires no post-processing.

 Advanced turning centres can also perform a variety of milling and drilling operations.
 CNC turning is not as good as conserving the material as milling.
-It is, however, better for complex design options, faster and more affordable.
+However, it is quicker, more affordable and better for complex design options.

 CNC Turning Machinery

 There are many types of lathes available.
 Each suited for various kinds of projects.

 - Horizontal CNC Lathes.
 The most commonly used machine for turning and boring.
 It has all the capabilities of a lathe, except a computer controls them.

 - Vertical CNC Lathes.
 Holds the workpiece from the bottom on a rotating axis and performes the machining process vertically.
 Suitable for heavy materials.

 - Horizontal Turning Centres.
 CNC lathes with integrated milling and drilling capabilities in an enclosed unit.